 Birds in Trees with the Nikon Z7: Nice and easy as I call it.
 The Nikon Z7 performed equally well as my D850.
-I shot several busy North American Robins foraging for food in this tree at about 10 AM in the fall and the sun angle was still on the pleasant side.
+I shot several busy American Robins foraging for food in this tree at about 10 AM in the fall and the sun angle was still on the pleasant side.
 These North American Robin photos were taken with a Nikon 600mm f/4 using the FTZ adapter on a Nikon Z7 with a 1.4 TC at ISO 800.
 The Nikon combination was excellent in handling these birds in tree shots.
 Birds in general do not stay in a single spot for long and the photographer has only a few seconds to acquire focus and exposure before the bird moves on.
 For this shot I use spot metering with single point focus mode with manual aperture and exposure with +.3.
 The Nikon Z7 makes it easy to switch between custom camera profiles assigned to U1, U2, and U3 or just go full manual.
 I love the Z7!
 If you are into Bird Photography the Nikon Z7 would be a better fit than a Z6 due to the higher resolution of the Z7.
 Everyone knows birds in trees are small even with a 600/800mm lens, and cropping is needed to show the details, and the Nikon Z7 shows greater detail when cropping is required and when shooting in DX mode.

 Awesome details using the Nikon Z7 and a Nikkor 600mm f/4